Admissions

 English language requirement

-Test of English as a Foreign Language (TOEFL) or Academic IELTS results must be submitted for applicants who received their degrees in a non-English-speaking country.
+Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) Academic examination results must be submitted for applicants who received their degrees outside the United States.

-The minimum score range requirement for TOEFL is 100 with a minimum of 20 in each section.
-The minimum score range requirement for IELTS is 7.
+A minimum score of 100 on the TOEFL is required for consideration, with a minimum of 20 in each section.
+The minimum score requirement for IELTS is 7.
 Test scores submitted for the application should be unofficial.
-For those accepted to the program, official test scores will be required prior to matriculation.

 Transcript requirements

-Submitted transcripts and letters of recommendations must be in English.
+Transcripts and letters of recommendations submitted to the application must be in English.
 An international credential evaluation (such as WES) is not required but is helpful for the review process, especially if your institution does not use a 4.0 GPA scale.

-Note: For those accepted to the program, if a transcript is not in English, or is from an institution in a foreign country where the registrar will not directly mail an official transcript to GMS, an international credential evaluation will be required prior to matriculation.
+For those accepted into the program, if a transcript is not in English, or is from an institution in a foreign country where the registrar will not directly mail an official transcript to GMS, an international credential evaluation will be required prior to matriculation according to GMS official transcript requirement policies.
+This is not the case for your application.

 BU accepts all National Association of Credential Evaluation Services (NACES) member services, including WES and ECE.
 The list of members can be found here: www.naces.org/members